 However, layout changes can harm the user experience if it happens too frequently or is more significant than necessary.

-The layout of a page can shift when content loads at different speeds, altering the view for the viewer.
-The more visual change that has occurred on a page since loading, the higher the cumulative layout shift.
-This could be due to:
+Page shifts occur when the content loads at varying speeds, causing the layout to move and changing what the user looks at.
+The more visual change on a page since loading, the higher the cumulative layout shift.

 The higher the cumulative layout shift on your pages, the more likely it is that something on your website is not rendering correctly.